 Paid information numbers (0900, 0906, 0909)

 Anyone who calls a paid information number (090x) will be charged.
 0900 numbers are intended for providers of serious information, such as a corporate helpdesk, 0909 numbers are intended for entertainment purposes and 0906 numbers are for services of a sexual nature.
-A paid information number must be used within six months of it being granted.
+You must use paid information numbers within 6 months after having been granted.

 What are the rates for paid information numbers?

 Strict rules apply to rates for paid information numbers.
 You are no longer allowed to charge a tariff per minute for the use of a 090x-number for customer service for consumers.
 Instead you may only charge them maximum €1 per call (information rate), plus the actual costs for the call (traffic rate).

 For all calls (fixed-line and mobile), you must ensure that callers are informed of the rates in advance.
 You must state the information rate and traffic rate separately.
 If you charge a call set-up rate, you must state this separately as well.
 You may not or no longer state any local or long-distance rates.